josh55534/Java-Messaging-System/README.md

 sent to other users.

 ## Dependencies
-I used a java library that allows Java's JDBC to work with SQLite databases.
+I used a Java library that allows Java's JDBC to work with SQLite databases.
 A link to the github page can be found [here](https://github.com/xerial/sqlite-jdbc).